 China: Private Equity Industry

-China’s private equity (“PE”) sector is a burgeoning industry, expected to grow rapidly in the coming years.
+China’s private equity (“PE”) sector is a burgeoning industry that is expected to grow rapidly in the coming years.
 While foreign firms currently dominate the market, bringing much-needed skills and expertise to the sector, the PRC government is actively encouraging the entrance of strong local players.
-Last year, the government introduced regulations that attempt to limit foreign investment in local companies.
+The government recently introduced regulations that attempt to limit foreign investment in local companies.
 In addition to this challenge, foreign investors also struggle with cultural barriers and weaknesses in China’s banking and legal systems.
 Nonetheless, the profit potential in this industry is great, and U.S. firms that specialize in private equity services may benefit tremendously from making early inroads into the Chinese domestic market.

 The U.S. Commercial Service offers a broad array of market entry services to U.S. companies in the financial services industry.
 Please refer to the following relevant contacts for additional information on how we can help you expand your business in China.